Sorana Cîrstea: 2011: Doubles title, singles top 60

-In Båstad at the Swedish Open, Cîrstea defeated Mirjana Lučić in the first round.
+In Båstad at the 2011 Swedish Open, Cîrstea defeated Mirjana Lučić in the first round.
 She lost in the second round to Vesna Dolonc.
-At the Internationali di Palermo, Sorana won her first round match against Andrea Hlaváčková.
+At the 2011 Internazionali Femminili di Palermo, Sorana won her first round match against Andrea Hlaváčková.
 She lost then to Tsvetana Pironkova.
 At the ITF Bucharest, Cîrstea beat her compatriots Diana Enache and Mădălina Gojnea, before losing in the third round to Laura Pous Tió.
 She then played at the Carlsbad Open in California where she was beaten by CoCo Vandeweghe in a close match in the first round.
 Next tournament in Cincinnati, she qualified in singles for the main draw.
 In the first round she defeated Ksenia Pervak, but lost in the second to Jill Craybas in the third set tiebreaker.

-In Dallas, the inaugural tournament of Texas Tennis Open, Cîrstea beat Jarmila Gajdošová in the first round, in the second she lost to Aravane Rezaï.
+In Dallas, at the inaugural edition of the Texas Tennis Open, Cîrstea beat Jarmila Gajdošová in the first round, in the second she lost to Aravane Rezaï.
 She played doubles for the first time with Alberta Brianti of Italy.
-In the first round they defeated Kateryna&Alona Bondarenko and in the second Andreja Klepač/Tatiana Poutchek.
+In the first round they defeated Kateryna & Alona Bondarenko and in the second Andreja Klepač/Tatiana Poutchek.
 In the semifinal match, they beat Sofia Arvidsson/Casey Dellacqua in straight sets.
 They won their final match and the title by defeating Alizé Cornet/Pauline Parmentier.
 Cîrstea won her fourth career doubles title, while Brianti won her second.
 At the US Open, Cîrstea lost in the first round to Yanina Wickmayer.
 She paired with Ayumi Morita of Japan in doubles.
 They defeated Casey Dellacqua and Rennae Stubbs in the first round, but lost in the second to María José Martínez Sánchez and Anabel Medina Garrigues.

 In Uzkebistan, she defeated Bojana Jovanovski and Aleksandra Krunić, but lost in the third round to Alla Kudryavtseva.
 Cîrstea played doubles too with Pauline Parmentier, but they lost in the first round to Iryna Brémond/Mandy Minella.
-Cîrstea won the title in the Open de Bretagne in Saint-Malo, France.
+Cîrstea won the title in the 2011 Open GDF Suez de Bretagne in Saint-Malo, France.
 She defeated Estrella Cabeza Candela, Eva Fernández Brugués, Laura Pous Tió and Stefanie Vögele, before beating Silvia Soler Espinosa in straight sets.
-In the Generali Ladies Linz, Cîrstea played in the qualifying draw with great victories.
+At the 2011 Generali Ladies Linz, Cîrstea played in the qualifying draw with great victories.
 She beat Nikola Hofmanova and Silvia Soler Espinosa before she defeated Anastasia Rodionova 6–1, 6–2.
 In the first main-draw rounds, she beat Tamira Paszek and Anastasia Pavlyuchenkova, the fourth seed of the tournament, before she lost in third round to Lucie Šafářová.
 In France, Cîrstea won a $50k tournament featuring top 100 players where she defeated Paula Ormaechea, Stefanie Vögele, Michaëlla Krajicek, Akgul Amanmuradova, and Sofia Arvidsson.

-At the end of the year, she was in 60th place in the WTA rankings.
+At the end of the year, she returned to the top 60 in the WTA singles rankings.